 In the three examples above, we applied the function factor to the column of interest in colData, supplying a character vector of levels.
-It is important to supply levels (otherwise the levels are chosen in alphabetical order) and to put the "control" or "untreated" level as the first element ("base level"), so that the log2 fold changes produced by default will be the expected comparison against the base level.
-An R function for easily changing the base level is relevel.
-An example of setting the base level of a factor with relevel is:
+It is important to supply levels (otherwise the levels are chosen in alphabetical order) and to put the "control" or "untreated" level as the first element ("reference level"), so that the log2 fold changes produced by default will be the expected comparison against the reference level, that is $\log_2(\text{treated/untreated})$ .
+An R function for easily changing the reference level is relevel.
+An example of setting the reference level of a factor with relevel is: